Generic Name: methylprednisolone acetate

 Not For Intravenous Use

-Depo-Medrol is an anti-inflammatory glucocorticoid for intramuscular, intra-articular, soft tissue or intralesional injection.
-It is available as single-dose vials in two strengths: 40 mg/mL, 80 mg/mL.
+Depo-Medrol is an anti-inflammatory glucocorticoid for intramuscular, intra-articular, soft tissue, or intralesional injection.
+It is available in three strengths: 20 mg/mL, 40 mg/mL, 80 mg/mL.

 Each mL of these preparations contains: